-The subjects are understood to be contained within the Carmunnock Conservation Area and as such the cost of repair or reinstatement works are likely to be higher than normal.
+It is understood that the building is B Listed and is located within a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
 Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department.